Alexpascual28/arad_capfeed/arad.md

 ##### Private Properties

 * **ConveyorMotor**: Represents the motor that powers the conveyor belt.
-This property interfaces with a hardware output, likely controlled by a PLC (Programmable Logic Controller) or similar device.
+This property interfaces with a hardware output controlled by a PLC (Programmable Logic Controller) or similar device.

 ##### Methods